ackman678/wholeBrainDX/wholeBrain_workflow.md

 	%---------------------------------------------------------------------------
 	%**Optional, if a drug movie
-	region = makeDrugStateStimParams(region, [1], [region.nframes], 'isoflurane') %where the frame indices inputs are drugOns and drugOffs save(fnm,'region')
+	region = makeDrugStateStimParams(region, [1], [region.nframes], 'isoflurane') %where the frame indices inputs (second and third arguments) are drugOns and drugOffs save(fnm,'region')
 	```